FlarelabsMC/flarelabsmc.github.io/README.md

-# Flarelabsmc website
+# FlarelabsMC Website

-This is the source code for the Flarelabsmc website.
-It is built using vanilla HTML, CSS, and JavaScript.
-The website is hosted on GitHub Pages.
+This is the source code for the FlarelabsMC website.
+If you would like to contribute, join our [Discord](https://discord.gg/X9XfzfTDqH)!